Since the 1st of January, these are the books I’ve read:

 The story of a man who chose to leave Beverly Hills to become a soldier in the Duvdevan, Israel’s elite counterterrorism force.
 A very matter-of-fact description of how Israel deals with terrorism, interspersed with the author’s thoughts on his home situation and why he left the US to become a combatant in the IDF.
 Cohen drives Israel’s counter-terrorism policy’s central point home, a point best stated by Moshe Dayan

 We could not guard every water pipeline from being blown up and every tree from being uprooted.
 We could not prevent every murder of a worker in an orchard or a family in their beds.
 But it was in our power to set high price for our blood, a price too high for the Arab community, the Arab army, or the Arab governments to think it worth paying. . .
 It was in our power to cause the Arab governments to renounce ‘the policy of strength’ toward Israel by turning it into a demonstration of weakness.

 A memoir by one of Bollywood’s most storied actors, makes for nice reading.
-I think I’d have enjoyed it more if I’d seen most of the movies he talks about.
+I think I’d have enjoyed it more if I’d seen the movies he talks about.

 An account of the author’s early life in Appalachia - the social and economic conditions prevalent there, something he feels led to the election of Donald Trump.

 A book that analyses India from the eyes of someone who once belonged to the ruling class.
 Each chapter is about a certain period in independent India’s history.
 It also includes a delightful (and accurate, I feel) description of the Jabalpur I returned to every summer for the first 17 years of my life.
 10/10 would read again.